Healing from Toxic Relationships: A Path to Emotional Wellness

 Neglect: Boundaries are ignored, and communication is nonexistent or harmful.

 Recognizing these signs is the first step to understanding how the relationship has impacted your mental and emotional wellness.
+These experiences may result in emotional trauma, leaving deep psychological wounds that affect your behavior, stress response, and relationships.

 The Emotional Impact of Toxic Relationships